 Glaucoma tends to run in families.
 In some people, scientists have identified genes related to high eye pressure and optic nerve damage.

-Because chronic forms of glaucoma can destroy vision before any signs or symptoms are apparent, be aware of these risk factors:
+Glaucoma can damage vision before you notice any symptoms.
+So be aware of these risk factors:

-- Taking corticosteroid medications, especially eyedrops, for a long time
+- Taking corticosteroid medicines, especially eye drops, for a long time

 - Know your family's eye health history.
 Glaucoma tends to run in families.
 If you're at increased risk, you may need more frequent screening.

 - Wear eye protection.
 Serious eye injuries can lead to glaucoma.
-Wear eye protection when using power tools or playing high-speed racket sports on enclosed courts.
+Wear eye protection when using power tools or playing sports.